arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ### Bootloader Recovery Tutorial

 For detailed step-by-step instructions on recovering and reflashing the bootloader on your Nano R4 board, please refer to our **[Nano R4 Bootloader Recovery and Flashing Tutorial](https://docs.arduino.cc/tutorials/nano-r4/bootloader-flashing/)**.
-This tutorial  the following:
+This tutorial covers the following topics:

 - Preparing your board for bootloader flashing
 - Installing and configuring the Renesas Flash Programmer tool